AdamSobieski/Foundation/Notes/Graph-based Selectors.md

 ### Binding

-A `:as(--variable-name)` syntax can be used to bind graphs, nodes, and edges to named variable instances.
+The `:as(--variable-name)` syntax can be used to bind graphs, nodes, and edges to named variable instances.

 ## The Semantic Web